 Five New Factors Added to Nursing Home Ratings System

-Posted on behalf of The Bell Law Firm, PLLC on Jul 15, 2016 in Nursing Home Injury or Death
+Posted on behalf of Stewart Bell, PLLC on Jul 15, 2016 in Nursing Home Injury or Death

 On July 27, five new quality measures will be added to the Five-Star Quality Ratings system for nursing homes .
 The new measures should help improve safety and accountability at nursing homes and help families get a more accurate comparison of the quality of care at different nursing homes.